Module 1: Understanding the Role of a Nanny

 South Coast Nannies requires its representatives to dress appropriately for the role which they are undertaking.
 At all times, you are required to dress in smart/casual clothing.

-Dress like a professional and you are treated as one.
+Dress like a professional and you will be treated as one.

 Key Attibutes of a Nanny